Opentrons/Protocols/protocols/74750e/README.md

 ## Description
-This protocol performs a simple serial dilution (factor 10) within each of four well plates.
-100ul of solution is mixed 12 times in each column before 20ul is transferred to the following column.
-New tips are granted for each well plate.
+This protocol performs a simple serial dilution (factor 10) within each well plate for a specified number of well plates.
+100ul of solution is mixed 12 times in each column before 20ul is transferred to the following column, with the mix-transfer iteration repeated up to the specified number of columns.
+New tips are granted between each well plate.

 ---